ShivashishY/shiva/content/posts/p2p-network-in-blockchain.md

 Exchange is only one market.
 Before doing business, pay attention to the reputation of the seller.
 However, the exchange offers a secure escrow service for bitcoin transactions, making it harder to be scammed.
 You will also need to verify your Paxful account with ID in order to use it.

-Fee: 1% for sellers; no charge for buyers
+Fee: 1% for sellers, no charge for buyers.

 ### LocalBitcoins

 LocalBitcoins is a P2P crypto exchange that allows buyers and sellers to communicate directly instead of manually matching up.
 Its vendors offer a wide range of payment options such as PayPal, wire transfer, SEPA, Skrill, and the platform secures business using measures such as escrow service, login guard, and 2FA (optional).
 Starting in 2019, LocalBitcoins will require you to present some identity verification in order to interact with (trading, buying, sending) varying amounts of bitcoin.

-Fee: 1% for sellers: nothing from buyers
+Fee: 1% for sellers, nothing from buyers.

 ### Binance P2P